permalik/dsa/README.md

-Data stuctures and algorithms in C
+Data stuctures and algorithms in Go